TiagoMauricio/YetAnotherBudgetingApp/README.md

 ## Contributing

+Contributions are welcome! :smile:

-If you wsh to contribute:
+If you wish to contribute:
 - Fork the project and create a PR.
 - Create an issue on this repo.
 - I have a Discord for my projects, I can add you to it.